Working Memory Capacity of ChatGPT: An Empirical Study: Introduction

-Supporting evidence of the executive attention hypothesis includes results from the \textit{n}-back task, which is arguably the gold-standard measure of working memory capacity in cognitive neuroscience (for a review, see~\cite{kaneRolePrefrontalCortex2002}).
-The \textit{n}-back task, initially developed by Kirchner~\cite{kirchner1958age}, requires participants to monitor a continuous stream of stimuli, and to decide for each stimulus whether it matches the one \textit{n} steps back in the stream (see Figure \ref{fig:n_back} for illustrations of basic verbal and spatial \textit{n}-back tasks).
-The participants in this task must, therefore, continuously update their mental representation of the target items while also dropping now irrelevant items from consideration.
+Supporting evidence of the executive attention hypothesis includes results from the \textit{n}-back task, which is arguably the gold-standard measure of working memory capacity in cognitive science~\cite{kaneRolePrefrontalCortex2002}.
+The \textit{n}-back task, initially developed by \citet{kirchner1958age}, requires participants to monitor a continuous stream of stimuli and to decide for each stimulus whether it matches the one \textit{n} step(s) back in the stream (see Figure~\ref{fig:n_back}).
+Participants in this task must, therefore, continuously update their mental representation of the target items while also dropping now irrelevant items from consideration.
 So, some executive attention processes are required in addition to storage.
-Typical human performance in this task (measured by accuracy) as a function of \textit{n} is shown in Figure \ref{fig:human_nback}, where we plot the data presented in \cite{jaeggi2010concurrent}.
+In this task, the level of \textit{n} at which a person's performance drop significantly can be taken as a measure of their working memory capacity.
+Typical human performance drops significantly when $n = 3$~\cite{klatzky2008n,amon2018auditory,jaeggi2010concurrent}, which can be defined as the working memory capacity limit of an average human.
+To illustrate this, we plot the data from one experiment presented in \citet{jaeggi2010concurrent} (see Figure~\ref{fig:human_nback}).